Skip to Main Content

 Cape Town & Johannesburg Network

-Established relationships at Cape Town Film Studios (6 stages up to 2,230 square meters), Sasani Studios in Johannesburg, Atlantic Studios, and virtual production facilities, with diverse locations from Table Mountain to bushveld within a one-hour radius.
+Here is how it adds up.
+Set up relationships at Cape Town Film Studios (6 stages up to 2,230 square meters), Sasani Studios in Johannesburg, Atlantic Studios, and virtual production facilities, with varied locations from Table Mountain to bushveld within a one-hour radius.

 03.